ScalaConsultants/build-ami/README.md

 **NOTE:**
 Changes I've made:
-1. Add ansible task to change init script with user data script...
+1. Add ansible task to change init script with user data...

 Now you can use your own command in user data: